Malaria Net

 Malaria Programming

 Malaria disproportionately affects the poor and most marginalized communities as they are high risk and have the least access to effective services.
 Due to more vulnerable immune systems, children under 5 years old, pregnant women, and people living with HIV and AIDS are more susceptible to malaria.
-In 2022, children under 5 years accounted for 76% of all malaria deaths worldwide.
-A child dies of malaria nearly every minute (UNICEF).
+In 2023, children under 5 years of age are most at risk of severe complications from malaria; in 2023, they accounted for nearly 76% of all malaria deaths in the WHO African Region.
+(WHO).

 World Vision is following through on its commitment to fight malaria until it is defeated.
 Prevention and treatment for malaria is woven into our core global health strategy.
 In areas where malaria is an issue we work to assure that families – especially mothers and children under age 5 – are sleeping under an insecticide-treated mosquito net.
 We also work to strengthen health systems to make sure families have access to proper diagnosis, treatment and care, including Integrated Community Case Management (iCCM) where diagnosis and treatment is carried out by community health workers.
 Other interventions include promotion of intermittent presumptive treatment for pregnant women, indoor residual spraying of insecticides (IRS), and environmental hygiene interventions where we address the sanitation issues that create breeding grounds for malaria-carrying mosquitoes.